JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/understanding-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PiT9MXa9gjI" >
 </iframe>

 Also known as _Fix anything_ and _Alt+Enter_ this is a shortcut that is well worth committing to memory.
-You can invoke Context Actions (**⌥⏎** | **Alt+Enter**) on any piece of code, irrespective of if it has any highlighting on.
+You can invoke Context Actions <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) on any piece of code, irrespective of if it has any highlighting on.
 Often when IntelliJ IDEA has highlighted a piece of code it's because it has a suggestion for you.
 In this instance you can use Context Actions to see what IntelliJ IDEA is suggesting to improve or change the shape of your code.
 Often you can use Context Actions on code without any highlighting and IntelliJ IDEA will offer to reshape the code which can be a useful tool to help you understand it.

 ## Finding the Type

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OIJLa6rixdM" >
 </iframe>

 Sometimes it's helpful to know the type of a parameter in your code when it's not immediately apparent to you.
-You can do this with (**⌃⇧P** | **Ctrl+Shift+P**) to get the type information.
+You can do this with <kbd>⌃⇧P</kbd> (macOS) / <kbd>Ctrl+Shift+P</kbd> (Windows/Linux) to get the type information.
 This is another tool in your kit when it comes to understanding what some code does.

 ## Analysing Your Data Flow